netsight/Products.sqlpfgadapter/README.txt

 able to add the action adapter to an Action Letter or Megaphone Action, you have to add "SQLPFGAdapter" to the "Allowed content types" via the ZMI.

+The product collective.megaphonesql_ can do this for you.

 Limitations
 ===========